innolitics/n2y/README.md

 Adds support for Pandoc-style footnotes.
 Any `text` rich texts that contain footnote references in the format `[^NUMBER]` (eg: `...some claim [^2].`) will be linked to the corresponding footnote paragraph block starting with `[NUMBER]:` (eg: `[2]: This is a footnote.`).

+### Expand Link To Page Blocks

+When this plugin is enabled, any "link to page" block (which can be created using the `/link` command in the Notion UI), will be replaced with the content of the page that is linked to.
+This makes it possible to use the "link to page" block to include repeated content in multiple locations.
+It is like a "synced content block" in this way, but unlike "synced content blocks" which don't play well when duplicating child pages, the "link to page" blocks can be duplicated more easily.

+Note that any link to a page that the integration doesn't have access to will be skipped entirely (Notion returns an "Unsupported Block" in this case).

 ## Architecture

 N2y's architecture is divided into four main steps: